-Today marks the 200th birthdate of Charles Dickens, considered by many the greatest English writer since Shakespeare — at least he was during his lifetime in the Victorian age.
+Today marks the 211th birthdate of Charles Dickens, considered by many the greatest English writer since Shakespeare — at least he was during his lifetime in the Victorian age.
 He enjoyed the distinction of fame and a measure of financial success during his lifetime, starting in his 20s.
 Many of his novels were published serially in newspapers or 3 pence pamphlets.
 Think of them as early Twitter novels.
-And like Twitter, they’re forever: his novels are still in print.
+And like Twitter posts, they’re forever: his novels are still in print.

-He took an early job as a law clerk and eventually as a freelance reporter, later acting as a court reporter where he witnessed important debates in Parliament.
-He never took to law, though he later wrote about its foibles in Bleak House.
-And he never cared much for what he saw in government circles, either in England nor when he crossed over to America, declining a dinner invitation from President Tyler.
-He furthered his craft through journalism, editing and publishing — having edited a number of periodicals — though his mature career was taken mostly in writing stories and novels.
+He took an early job as a law clerk and eventually as a freelance reporter, later acting as a court reporter, where he witnessed important debates in Parliament.
+He never took to the law, though he later wrote about its foibles in Bleak House.
+And he never cared much for what he saw in government circles, either in England or when he crossed over to America, declining a dinner invitation from President Tyler.
+He furthered his craft through journalism, editing, and publishing — having edited several periodicals — though his mature career was primarily spent writing stories and novels.

-As a young man he enjoyed the theatre, attending every night when he could and became friends with actors and stage managers.
-Though he toyed with the idea of performing when young, an illness during an audition delayed for many years a life of performance, but did not altogether put it out of mind.
+As a young man, he enjoyed the theatre, attending every night when he could, and became friends with actors and stage managers.
+Though he toyed with the idea of performing when young, an illness during an audition delayed a life of performance for many years, but he did not altogether put it out of his mind.

 Because of his affection for plays, his stories and their characters were dramatically drawn, larger than life, and his plottings were melodramatic.
-This easily lent his stories to theatrical adaptation, some were performed almost immediately after publication.
-Even in our day we have adaptions of A Christmas Carol by Mr. Magoo, Mickey Mouse, Bill Murray, and the Muppets.
+This easily lent his stories to theatrical adaptation; some were performed almost immediately after publication.
+Even today, we have adaptions of A Christmas Carol by Mr. Magoo, Mickey Mouse, Bill Murray, Jim Carrey, Patrick Stewart, and the Muppets.

 A Christmas Carol